forgecommunitywiki/Documentation/docs/items/items.md

 ### Basic Items

 Basic items that need no special functionality (think sticks or sugar) don't need custom classes.
-You can create an item by instantiate the `Item` class with an `Item.Properties` object.
-This `Item.Properties` object can be made calling the constructor and it can be customized by calling its methods.
+You can create an item by instantiating the `Item` class with an `Item.Properties` object.
+This `Item.Properties` object can be made via the constructor and customized by calling its methods.
 For instance:

 |         Method         |                  Description                  |
 |:----------------------:|:----------------------------------------------|